Assef Shawkat, Syria's shadowy enforcer

 Activists fighting to topple Assad saw Shawkat as the iron fist of the establishment, pushing for a ruthless approach to the rebellion.
 But Lebanese security sources close to the Assads said Shawkat had always acted as part of a powerful, close-knit inner circle.

 "Shawkat prefers force but he is just one part of the decision-making group.
-This regime is like a network," said a Lebanese security source close to the Damascus centre of power.
+This regime is like a network," said a Lebanese security source close to the Damascus center of power.

 The "network" is mostly from Assad's minority Alawite sect, which dominates Syria's elite but is now confronted with an uprising led by the underdog Sunni Muslim majority.